adyxax/avalon-arthur/README.markdown

 On each turn, a team is formed by the king to accomplish the quest.
 Then each AI votes whether or not they support sending the specified team on the quest.
 If the vote passes (absolute majority), each member of the team will vote whether or not the quest succeeds.
-The quest succeeds if all team members vote for success.
+The quest succeeds if all team members vote for success, except for the fourth quest at 7 or more players succeeds if all or all but one team members vote for success.
 If the vote fails, we increment the failed vote counter.
 We check then for end game conditions, and if those are not met, the next player is given the king title and another turn begins.

 The playing order is kept between games for 16 games in a row, then it is shuffled.